meyot/meyot.github.io/Classes.md

 - Post Test

-## **Meyot offers a series of mental steps "The Mind Process" to be a master as we journey through these courses. **
+## **Meyot offers a series of mental steps "The Mind Process" to be a master mind as we journey through these courses. **

 Here is where the info goes.